 Aliasing happens when there are frequency components in the signal higher than half the sample rate.
 Because the FFT spectrum is limited by this frequency, any higher components are displayed at a lower (aliased) frequency.

 The following figure illustrates aliasing.
 This is the spectrum of a 990 Hz square wave, which has many harmonics.
-The horizontal time/div setting for the square wave sets the sample rate and results in a FFT resolution of 1.91 Hz.
-The displayed FFT spectrum waveform shows the components of the input signal above the Nyquist frequency to be mirrored (aliased) on the display and reflected off the right edge.
+The sample rate is set to 100 kSa/s, and the oscilloscope displays the spectrum.
+The displayed waveform shows the components of the input signal above the Nyquist frequency to be mirrored (aliased) on the display and reflected off the right edge.